Hoffs/omnisharp-extended-lsp.nvim/README.md

 # omnisharp-extended-lsp.nvim

-Extended `textDocument/definition` handler/command that handles assembly/decompilation loading for `$metadata$` and source generated documents.
+Extended `textDocument/definition` and `textDocument/references` handler/command that handles assembly/decompilation loading for `$metadata$` and source generated documents.

 ## How it works